 - State Regulation – Basic Standards

-- Ten states have existing administrative or statutory laws regulating dental laboratories and/or technicians
+- Twelve states have existing administrative or statutory laws regulating dental laboratories and/or technicians

 - Primary requirements include: lab registration, material and point of origin disclosure, one CDT for each lab or required continuing education (CE).